 NK cell activity is a rapid response to viral-infected cells and tumor cells that is considered part of innate immunity because it does not require antibodies to recognize infected cells.
 NK cells are stimulated by cytokines released by viral-infected cells, thus the cytokine activation is linked to the presence of viral pathogens.
 Multiple cytokines have been implicated in activation of NK cells including IL-2, IL-12, IL-15, and IL-18.
-Activation, in turn, leads to the release of cytolytic granules as well as release of INF- γ by NK cells (Dietert 2010).
-Therefore, the most relevant mechanistic data would include effects of PFOS at relevant concentrations on NK cell numbers, cytokines important for NK cell activation, or release of cytolytic granules and INF- γ from NK cells.
+Activation, in turn, leads to the release of cytolytic granules as well as release of INF- $\gamma$ by NK cells (Dietert 2010).
+Therefore, the most relevant mechanistic data would include effects of PFOS at relevant concentrations on NK cell numbers, cytokines important for NK cell activation, or release of cytolytic granules and INF- $\gamma$ from NK cells.

 Only one study was located that evaluated potential effects of PFOS on NK cell numbers (Qazi et al. 2009b); and the data do not provide consistent evidence of PFOS-associated changes (see cell phenotyping data in Appendix 5).
+Reduced NK cell activity in the lower dose range (0.833 to 5 mg/kg/day PFOS) takes place without signs of overt toxicity (i.e., NK activity is suppressed at doses without changes in cellularity of the spleen, spleen weight, or body weight).
 Although there are no data on potential PFOS effects on most of the cytokines associated with NK cell activation (e.g., IL-12, IL-15, and IL-18), a set of studies reported changes in IL-2 and IFN-γ in mice at the same doses that NK cell activity is reduced (0.833 to 20 mg/kg/day) (see cytokine data in Appendix 5) (Dong et al. 2011, Zheng et al. 2011, Dong et al. 2012).
 Oral exposure of PFOS in mice was associated with reductions in the number of IL-2 positive T-cells and reduced INF-γ secretion by splenocytes in culture.

-The effects of PFOS exposure on INF- γ secretion has also been tested in a pair of studies examining the effect of in vitro exposure to PFOS on multiple cytokines in cultures of whole blood from human volunteers (Corsini et al. 2011, Corsini et al. 2012).
-The results indicated that PFOS exposure at concentrations relevant to human exposure (100-10000 ng/ml PFOS, including the lowest dose tested) reduced secretion of multiple cytokines including INF- γ (with PHA stimulation).
-The effects of PFOS on cytokine production were independent of PPAR α and potentially related to interference with NF- κ B (Corsini et al. 2011).
-The Corsini et al. (2011, 2012) studies demonstrated that PFOS inhibited pathways that regulate NF- κ B activation, which play a role in cytokine production as well as apoptosis, inflammation, proliferation and other aspects of immune function.
+The effects of PFOS exposure on INF- $\gamma$ secretion has also been tested in a pair of studies examining the effect of in vitro exposure to PFOS on multiple cytokines in cultures of whole blood from human volunteers (Corsini et al. 2011, Corsini et al. 2012).
+The results indicated that PFOS exposure at concentrations relevant to human exposure (100-10000 ng/ml PFOS, including the lowest dose tested) reduced secretion of multiple cytokines including INF- $\gamma$ (with PHA stimulation).
+The effects of PFOS on cytokine production were independent of PPAR $\alpha$ and potentially related to interference with NF- $\kappa$ B (Corsini et al. 2011).
+The Corsini et al. (2011, 2012) studies demonstrated that PFOS inhibited pathways that regulate NF- $\kappa$ B activation, which play a role in cytokine production as well as apoptosis, inflammation, proliferation and other aspects of immune function.

-The studies reporting PFOS-associated decreases of INF- γ from mouse splenocytes and human peripheral blood add to the biological plausibility of effects on NK cell activity.
-Unfortunately, none of the experiments with human or mouse cells differentiated whether or not reduced INF- γ was from NK cells or other cell types and INF- γ is also produced by various T-cell populations and macrophages.
+The studies reporting PFOS-associated decreases of INF- $\gamma$ from mouse splenocytes and human peripheral blood add to the biological plausibility of effects on NK cell activity.
+Unfortunately, none of the experiments with human or mouse cells differentiated whether or not reduced INF- $\gamma$ was from NK cells or other cell types and INF- $\gamma$ is also produced by various T-cell populations and macrophages.